|Message from Gordon W

 Tamron-F AF Tele-converter 1.4X C-AF1 MC4 (used with the T1i/100-400mm camera/lens combo)

-The T1i/100-400mm/TC camera/lens combo is mainly for wildlife and macro shooting
+The Nikon Coolpix P1000 Superzoom is used for wildlife and general daytime shooting

-Assorted Thoughts - I shoot only RAW.
-I will never buy another camera that doesnít shoot RAW.
+Assorted Thoughts - I shoot only RAW format.
+Except for the Mavic Mini which has other redeeming qualities, I will never buy another camera that doesnít shoot RAW.
 My experience with JPEGs is they are far too limited for my processing practices.

-Since I dislike swapping DSLR lenses because it causes missed shots and allows dust to get on the sensor, I rarely swap lenses, especially in uncontrolled environments, preferring instead to carry both DSLR/lens combos on those occasions when I want the best image quality and feel I might need both lenses.
+But since I dislike swapping lenses because it causes missed shots and allows dust to get on DSLR sensors, I rarely swap lenses, especially in uncontrolled environments, preferring instead to carry both DSLR/lens combos on those occasions when I want the best image quality and feel I might need both lenses.